Posts

 Image

-Just a 10 minute drive from our house in Brittany is Lac de Guerledan (nearest town Mur de Bretagne...
-Look out for the road signs gor Beau Rivage & Caurel.
-It's a great attraction at any time of the year.
-A magnet for those who love water sports, leisure boating, wind surfing, water skiing, swimming, scuba diving...kite surfing... alfresco dining of course and just about whatever you can do on the sea, you can do here.
+Just a 10 minute drive from our house in Brittany is Lac de Guerledan (nearest town Mur de Bretagne)...
+Look out for the road signs for Beau Rivage (on the the lake) & the village of Caurel.
+Another great vantage point with launch slipway and restaurant as well as lakeside walk access is Anse de Sordan on the south side of the lake.
+Guerledan is a great attraction at any time of the year.
+A magnet for those who love water sports, leisure boating, wind surfing, water skiing, swimming, scuba diving...kite surfing... alfresco dining, of course, as the season suggests, and because of the lake's size, just about whatever you can do on the sea, you can do here.
 Walking around the shores of the lake along woodland walks is a given of course - and not something you can always do by the sea.
-Neither is it always possible to dine on board a huge pleasure craft... calm lake water can offer this... as well as a beach for sunbathing and swimming from... a hotel and lakeside restaurants even an American style Airstream Diner... as well as a camping ground with cabins and lodges.
-If you are holidaying in Brittany, and happen to be in the area, it's not to be missed...
-In fact, it is hard to miss it!
-The Year they drained
+Neither is it always possible to dine on board a huge pleasure craft... calm lake water can offer this... as well as a beach for sunbathing and swimming from... a hotel and lakeside restaurants even

 If you go down to the woods today...